-Only minutes from downtown Minneapolis, Silverwood trails offer spectacular views of Silver Lake, restored prairie, and mature oak savannah forests.
-The visitor center bustles with activity daily and is open to the public 363 days a year.
+Only minutes from downtown Minneapolis, Silverwood trails offer spectacular views of Silver Lake, restored prairie, and mature oak savanna.
 Park amenities include an art gallery, education facilities, event rental space, a café/coffee shop, picnic sites, fishing opportunities, canoe and kayak rentals, an outdoor performance space, and more.

 Silverwood Park offers a place dedicated to reconnecting visitors to the natural world through artistic creation.
 The natural beauty of the grounds and trails serve as a wonderful backdrop to year-round art activities.
 Professional art educators engage and inspire through program and lesson offerings for both individuals and groups.

 Silverwood OnStage brings a summer of concerts and other performances to the outdoor amphitheater.
 An art gallery can be found in the Visitor Center that hosts a variety of creative and thought provoking art shows.

 A mile-long paved trail circles the park.
 Bikers will enjoy the oak forests, formal gardens, prairie and lake shore that they will encounter as they meander along the trail.